 What if I want a circumcision for my baby boy?

-The American Academy of Pediatric does not recommend routine circumcision.
+The American Academy of Pediatrics does not recommend routine circumcision.
 Studies have shown that there is little benefit to this procedure and it does carry risks and cause pain.
-As people have begun to learn more about it, it has become less and less common: as of 2010, roughly 4-in-10 male infants were circumcised in a hospital in Western states.
+As people have begun to learn more about it, it has become less and less common: as of 2010, roughly 4 out of every 10 male infants were circumcised in a hospital in Western states.
 In fact, most insurance does not cover circumcision because it is medically unnecessary.
 We do not perform circumcision.
-If you desire a circumcision for your son, you will need to do so through your own pediatrician.
+If you desire a circumcision for your son, you will need to arrange it through your own pediatrician.
 We can show you how to care for the wound.

-What do I need to do to transfer my care to Dar a Luz Birth & Health Center?
+How do I transfer my care to Dar a Luz Birth & Health Center?

 If you have decided that Dar a Luz Birth & Health Center is the place for you, transferring to us is very simple.
 You will only need to attend a tour, answer some questions about your health and pregnancy, and sign a release of records so we can obtain your records from your previous care provider.
 It is never too late to transfer, as long as you have a normal healthy pregnancy.
 If you are more than 32 weeks along, please contact our receptionist directly so we can speed the process up for you.